 Browser Add-Ons

-Browser add-ons can be another cause for slow internet.
-Browser add-ons are programs displayed on your browser’s toolbar, such as multimedia add-ons, search bars, or other programs.
+Browser add-ons can be another cause for a slow network connection.
+These are programs displayed on your browser’s toolbar, such as multimedia add-ons, search bars, or other programs.
 Many browser add-ons can enhance your surfing experience by allowing you to view multimedia or specialized documents.

 However, add-ons can make your internet connection slow down.
 If you think add-ons are slowing down your browser, try opening it in add-ons disabled mode.
 You can only disable add-ons for the session.